Gleyber Torres Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.
+- The Orioles pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Orioles' 4.06 team ERA ranks 13th across all MLB pitching staffs.
+- The Orioles have the 14th-ranked team ERA across all MLB pitching staffs (4.10).

-- The Orioles rank 17th in baseball in home runs allowed (58 total, 1.2 per game).
+- The Orioles rank 20th in baseball in home runs surrendered (61 total, 1.2 per game).

-- Wells (3-1) takes the mound for the Orioles in his ninth start of the season.
-He's put together a 2.94 ERA in 52 2/3 innings pitched, with 46 strikeouts.
+- Gibson makes the start for the Orioles, his 11th of the season.
+He is 5-3 with a 4.27 ERA and 41 strikeouts in 59 2/3 innings pitched.

-- The right-hander last appeared on Thursday against the Los Angeles Angels, when he tossed five innings, allowing three earned runs while giving up six hits.
+- His last time out came on Friday against the Toronto Blue Jays, when the righty threw seven innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.